 Skin issues can be embarrassing or irritating, but most are minor and can be treated without serious problems.
 Some, however, can be a sign of a more significant issue, so it is important to see a doctor for anything out of the ordinary.

-Dr. Corbett T. Berry, MD, PhD graduated from Drexel University College of Medicine in 2020.
+Dr. Corbett T. Berry, MD, PhD graduated from Drexel University College of Medicine.
 He completed residency at University of Pennsylvania Affiliated Hospitals.
 He has a state license in Pennsylvania.

 Residency: University of Pennsylvania Affiliated Hospitals